amtechguy/bb-dl/README.md

 Built with love, broken code, and a lot of patience by **amtechguy** 😄

-Shoutout to ani-cli and the MyAnimeList API for making this possible.
+Shoutout to ani-cli and the AniList API for making this possible.